 Last month, Assistant Managing Director, Tom Richardson, spoke to hospitality businesses in Bristol, and it got him thinking about just how transformational the experiences we have through food can be...

 Big global events can get us all down and it is easy to feel powerless.
-The catastrophic floods in Spain, US election and ongoing destruction caused by war, all happening in the last few weeks, has had me reflecting back on that sense of powerless and how it led me to focus my career in local food systems.
+The catastrophic floods in Spain, US election and ongoing destruction caused by war has had me reflecting back on that sense of powerlessness and how it led me to focus my career in local food systems.
 That was a choice I made because I felt like food is one of the few areas in my life where taking positive action has a profound and joyous impact on my life, almost every day.

 Last month I had the opportunity to speak to hospitality businesses in Bristol with advice on how to communicate about local, organic sourcing and other environmental commitments.
 The event was the launch of a new guide, produced by Bristol Good Food 2030, on how to address global sustainability challenges with local resources and knowledge.